 If your period does not start as normal, you could be pregnant.
 The pregnancy must always be confirmed with a test.

 You can buy pregnancy tests at pharmacies and at many grocery stores.
-You can also have a pregnancy test done at a health centre or in school or student healthcare.
+You can also have a pregnancy test done at a health and social services centre or in school or student healthcare.

 Some women have strong symptoms such as nausea at the beginning of the pregnancy.
 Some women may be pregnant for a long time without any symptoms.

 If your pregnancy test has been positive, you can contact the maternity clinic.
 However, because miscarriages are common during the first weeks of pregnancy, there is no rush to contact the clinic.